-- 1. States Parties shall take measures to combat the illicit transfer and non-return of children abroad. - 2.
-To this end, States Parties shall promote the conclusion of bilateral or multilateral agreements or accession to existing agreements.
+2. To this end.
+States Parties shall promote the conclusion of bilateral or multilateral agreements or accession to existing agreements.

-A parent should not abduct you to another country when the law says you should stay where you are.
+when the law says you should stay where you are.

-- States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child. - 2.
-For this purpose, the child shall in particular be provided the opportunity to be heard in any judicial and administrative proceedings affecting the child, either directly, or through a representative or an appropriate body, in a manner consistent with the procedural rules of national law.
+1. States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.

+2. For this purpose, the child shall in particular be provided the opportunity to be heard in any judicial and administrative proceedings affecting the child, either directly, or through a representative or an appropriate body, in a manner consistent with the procedural rules of national law.